zodb/relstorage/docs/postgresql/options.rst

 driver
     All of these drivers use the name of the corresponding PyPI package.
 All drivers support uploading objects using PostgreSQL's fast binary COPY protocol (except where noted).
-None of the gevent drivers support RelStorage's critical commit section.
+Only ``gevent psycopg2`` supports RelStorage's critical commit section.
 The possible options are:

     psycopg2
       A C-based driver that uses the C PostgreSQL client